 Paul’s widow, Catherine, thanked me for that message.
 I sent her a reply email, giving her a link to this post.
 She replied with an email enumerating 15 points of clarification or disagreement.
 It seemed she was writing with an expectation of being quoted, because in one or two spots she said something like, “Don’t quote me on this.”
 So I will offer a few quotes, here, that I think she intended as quotes, and I will just summarize the general idea on other matters.

 First, Catherine said some things that I was skeptical about.
 This blog is more oriented toward feelings than arguments, and I don’t want to make her the issue, so I won’t go into detail on that — but neither would it seem correct to revise the impressions expressed above, on those particular points.
 Based on the information I have encountered so far, most of the foregoing seems correct.

-Regarding Paul’s health, she said, generally, that his heart problems were due to heredity, and that he was very active.
+Other remarks from Catherine seemed sensible and informative.
+First, regarding Paul’s health, she said, generally, that his heart problems were due to heredity, and that he was very active.
 Still, as far as I can tell from his photo, it did seem that he had put on a fair amount of weight.